weakish/docs-en/views/rest_api.md

   https://{{host}}/1.1/classes/Post/558e20cbe4b060308e3eb36c
 ```

-The response body is a JSON object containing all attributes you specify above, and three built-in attributes `objectId`, `createdAt`, and `updatedAt`:
+The response body is a JSON object containing all attributes you specified above, and three preserved attributes `objectId`, `createdAt`, and `updatedAt`:

 ```json
 {